keyvank/femtoGPT/README.md

 possible that some layers are implemented wrongly.
 (E.g I'm not sure if my LayerNorm is bug-free?)

-**HELP!
-IF YOU HAVE A COMPUTER WITH PLENTY OF CPUS AND YOU DON'T MIND RUNNING femtoGPT FOR A FEW HOURS/DAYS, YOU CAN HELP THIS PROJECT A GREAT DEAL!**
+**HELP!** *IF YOU HAVE A COMPUTER WITH PLENTY OF CPUS AND YOU DON'T MIND RUNNING femtoGPT FOR A FEW HOURS/DAYS, YOU CAN HELP THIS PROJECT A GREAT DEAL!
+PLZ CONTACT ME :)*

 ## Output samples